Zoe Carey, MBACP Accredited

 63 Sandgate Road

 Beginning counselling is understandably daunting.
 In my experience, people can feel self indulgent and as if they are making a fuss in seeking help, or it may feel as if your problems are so overwhelming that no one can help you.
 Counselling can help you.
 I consistently find that, once people engage with counselling, they wish they had done it sooner.
-You may be entering this for the first time or you may have had counselling in the past and are ready for more.
-Either way, in taking the step of entering a therapeutic relationship you have already begun to take control of your situation.

 In a first meeting, we will think about your current and past experiences and will think together about what might be happening and what you are looking for.
 It is an opportunity for you to consider if you would like to work with me.
 If you choose to continue with me, the counselling can be as brief or as long as you wish - you may want just a few sessions to gain some clarity about a specific situation, or you may want open ended psychotherapy which can last for several years, where together we will unpick difficulties you may have been struggling with for many years.